Dieser Artikel ist auch verfügbar auf: Deutsch

 Even if you travel with a credit card, you should still have some cash with you in case of an emergency.
 There are always travel situations where you need fast cash and where a credit card can’t help you or you can’t use it immediately.
 In most situations € 150 to € 200 (or US Dollars) should be enough.
 You can easily exchange this money anywhere in the world in an emergency.

-2. Spare credit card & emergency number
+2. Spare credit card and emergency number

 Speaking of money.
 Also, you should always have a replacement credit card with you if you loose your main credit card, if it gets stolen or blocked in the ATM.
 Everything is possible and until you get a new one from your bank, it can take a few days (especially to Southeast Asia).